Answered By: Bryan Kasik

 Blacklight is a Ruby-on-Rails “engine” which builds on the basic Ruby-on-Rails web server framework to provide an interface to Solr indexing, as well as baseline display templates (which various institutions customize according to their needs).

-For catalog information, we have nightly dumps of MARC records from our Sirsi instance which are transformed into Solr records for fast indexing; we also have automated workflows from other sources including our repositories, HathiTrust, etc. For availability information, we augment the display with real-time queries to Sirsi (currently by direct access to its database tables but in the future through the Sirsi “Web Services SDK” web API).
-The nightly record dumps are why a change made in Workflows does not appear in “new” Virgo until the following day, but immediately appears in VirgoClassic (iLink).
+For catalog information, we had nightly dumps of MARC records from our Sirsi instance which are transformed into Solr records for fast indexing; we also have automated workflows from other sources including our repositories, HathiTrust, etc. For availability information, we augment the display with real-time queries to Sirsi.

 Article search through EDS is actually a separate issue and Blacklight, per se, doesn’t address that because those searches do not go through the Solr index.
 We use the EBSCO EDS web API to formulate search queries, receive the results, and populate a separate set of display templates for those.